 Turns out, Borchard is the Catman (Yes, goo, goo, g’joob!) and has devised a scheme to kill off everyone who stands in the way of Charles’ path to literary immortality.
 In other words, Borchard kills for Charles.
 Psychotic love alert!

 Two’s company—and three’s a foule!

 In that case, The Catman of Paris is richer than it seems.
 The idea of embedding a supernatural animal-man in the context of a homoerotic relationship adds a layer of interest to the story.
-It’s enjoyable for me, as a modern critic, to think about how the 1940s resorted to such elaborate means to represent psychological and sexual difference.
 I wonder, would the 40s audience have picked up on that?
 At the very least, I’m sure that they could intuit some of it—which makes even a silly movie like this one worth watching.